High-speed rail in Spain: Northern corridors

-Construction on the 87.1 km northernmost part of this section between the cities of Ourense and Santiago de Compostela began late 2004 and this part was inaugurated in December 2011.
-The 107 km southern section, between Olmedo (130 km north of Madrid on the Madrid–Leon line) and Zamora entered revenue service on 17 December 2015 by Alvia trains.
+Construction on the 87.1 km northernmost part of this section between the cities of Ourense and Santiago de Compostela began in late 2004 and this part was inaugurated in December 2011.
+It was put in service along with the Santiago de Compostela–A Coruña section that was inaugurated in parallel.
+Since December 2011 the Avant service operates on the route Ourense–Santiago de Compostela–A Coruña by using S-121 trains and this is the first high-speed service offered by Renfe in the region of Galicia.
+The 107 km southern section, between Olmedo (130 km north of Madrid on the Madrid–Asturias line) and Zamora entered revenue service on 17 December 2015 by Alvia trains.
 The 110 km new built section in the middle between Zamora and Otero de Sanabria near the town of Puebla de Sanabria was put in service on 26 October 2020, while the 119.4 km last remaining part between Puebla de Sanabria and Ourense which crosses some of Spain's most remote and fragile nature areas, was completed in end 2021.
 Up to that date the entire line was served by Alvia S-730 (Patito, max speed 250 km/h) trains.

-This line is connected in the region of Galicia with the 156 km Atlantic Axis high-speed rail line that connects the cities of Vigo and A Coruña via Santiago de Compostela.
+This line is linked in the region of Galicia to the 156 km Atlantic Axis high-speed rail line that connects the cities of Vigo and A Coruña via Santiago de Compostela.
+It is a new built Iberian gauge high-speed line designed for speeds up to 250 km/h and is due to be converted to standard gauge in the future.
 The Atlantic Axis was inaugurated in April 2015 while the section A Coruña–Santiago de Compostela opened in 2009 and was electrified in 2011.
 The new railway shortened the distance between the two cities by 22 km, from 178 km to 156 km, and cut the travel time from around 3 hours on the old railway down to 1 hour and 20 minutes on the new one.
 37 tunnels totalling 59 km and 34 bridges totalling 15 km form part of the rebuilt railway.

+Since 21 May 2024 AVE Madrid–Vigo and Madrid–La Coruña services on gauge-changing Class 106 trains are offered with reduced journey times by 18 minutes between Madrid and Santiago de Compostela and by 16 minutes between Madrid and Vigo compared to the previously Alvia services.

+In June 2025, monthly rail transport between Galicia and Madrid surpassed air transport in passenger numbers for the first time (181,588 passengers by train versus 155,715 by plane, compared to 20,000 versus 180,000 respectively in 2011).